mkleczewski/password-manager/README.md

 - added calculatePasswordStrength utility function for meassuring password strength
 - the above mentioned function is later used for styling password cards
 - changed header and root page to fit project
+- probably did more things that I already forgot about, sorry!

 NOTE: Adding user secrets creation has broken authentication with GitHub and I haven't fixed it yet.